mgherghi/Warez/README.md

 - [DailyLit](https://anonym.to/?https://www.dailylit.com/) - Get free downloads sent to your email by RSS feed.
 - [DeDRM_tools](https://anonym.to/?https://github.com/apprenticeharper/DeDRM_tools) A github repository of all the scripts and other tools for removing DRM from ebooks.
 - [ebookee.org](https://anonym.to/?https://ebookee.org/) - PDF & eBooks trading, various categories.
-- [eLearning](https://anonym.to/?https://www.torontopubliclibrary.ca) - Cisco, Mango, HSTalks and other eBook courses for free.
 - [Free eBooks](https://anonym.to/?https://www.free-ebooks.net/) - Besides browsing topics such as biography, fan fiction, games, history, or tutorials, you can submit your own ebook, too.
 - [FreeTechBooks](https://anonym.to/?https://www.freetechbooks.com/) - Download free computer science, engineering and programming books, textbooks and lecture notes.
 - [GetFreeEBooks](https://anonym.to/?https://www.getfreeebooks.com/) - This website has free ebooks in categories from writing to environment to fiction to business, plus features and reviews.